jofas/blog/content/003-mongodump-archive-to-json/index.md

 Without an immediate successor system, the data is no longer available online.
 The only place the data can be retrieved from are the backup archives.
-Even though the service got retired, the data still needs to be accessible for various operations beyond the original reason for collection.
+Even though the service got retired, the data still needs to be accessible for various (manual) operations beyond the original reason for collection.
-This includes operations like analytics, regulatory ones ([right of access](https://gdpr-info.eu/art-15-gdpr/)) and maybe one day migration to a new system.
+This includes operations like user support, analytics, regulatory ones ([right of access](https://gdpr-info.eu/art-15-gdpr/)) and maybe one day migration to a new system.
 The backups themselves are stored in a binary format.
 Their only purpose is to be machine-interpretable in order to restore the contents to a MongoDB deployment.
-But to fulfill the ongoing business needs, the data must be actionable for people and therefore human-readable.
+But to fulfill the ongoing business needs, the data must be accessed by people and therefore needs to be human-readable.
 So we need to extract it from the archive somehow.

 {% admonition(type="note") %}